Skip to content

 Hyperfocus: The Gift You Keep Calling a Problem

-The Mesij12 months ago4 weeks ago111 mins
+The Mesij1 year ago2 months ago111 mins

 not just a fancy word for cramming You know that thing where someone becomes obsessed, can’t eat, can’t sleep, can’t shut up about it?
 That’s not a phase.
 That’s hyperfocus.
 And it’s not some flaky, all-or-nothing party trick.
 It’s one of the most misunderstood and misused aspects of the neurodivergent brain.
 I’ve had a good…